Identity theft cases are serious. In some circumstances, they’re felonies.

 The term identity theft spans a broad range of crimes.
 Importantly, Wisconsin does not have a crime that goes by this specific title.
 There are many versions of identity theft.
 Criminal defense attorney Benjamin T. Van Severen explains them all in this blog post.
 (And the answer to the blog post title is yes: it is a felony in most cases.)

-Focused on defending individuals throughout Wisconsin, Meyer Van Severen, S.C. is a top Milwaukee criminal defense law firm.
+Focused on defending individuals throughout Wisconsin, Van Severen Law Office is a top Milwaukee criminal defense law firm.
 For criminal defense representation call us at (414) 270-0202.
 Hiring a top criminal defense attorney is crucial to your successful defense.
 Below, attorney Van Severen will describe identity theft cases and whether they’re felonies.